ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/project2.md

 **Project description:**
 <br><br>
-Aim at revitalizing their product portfolio based on the opinions of potential end-users by analyzing the survey result and constructing a conjoint analysis and customer segmentation method.
+Aim at revitalizing their product portfolio based on the opinions of potential end-users by analyzing the survey result and constructing conjoint analysis and customer segmentation method.

+**1.Preprocessed data: change data format and inpute missing value**

+**2. Conduct Benefit Segmentation via Cluster Analysis of Conjoint Part-Utilities**

+**3.priori segmentation**

+**4.Simulate market shares for different product-line scenarios**